nameless695/JokerCord/README.md

 **ATTENTION.
 Until further notice, the bot only catches Pokemons in the same server of which "spam_channel" pertains.
 PLEASE type a channel ID when the bot asks so, or else the bot will not work.
 This is being worked on and will be fixed in a future update.**

 This bot is under heavy development.
 I am aware not all names are correct and I'm working to find a solution as soon as possible.
+This requires A LOT of research from my part and I'm currently studying a degree so my time is limited, please take that into account.
+Lastly, let me thank you for stopping by and giving my project a shot.
+Remember that contributions are always appreciated. <3

 ## Installation